The State of the Molecular Gas in Post-Starburst Galaxies: Results

 \subsection{Blueshifted Outflow}

 S02 has a blueshifted component to the south east of the CO (3--2) centroid.
 We explore the nature of this component further in Figures \ref{fig:s02_grid}, \ref{fig:s02_pv}, and \ref{fig:s02}.
 A channel map of the CO (3--2) observations is shown in Figure \ref{fig:s02_grid}, overlaid on the moment 0 map.
-The blueshifted component at velocities -64 -- -108 km s$^{-1}$ is roughly aligned with the rotational axis of the galaxy, but extends to larger radius and does not have a symmetric redshifted component on the northwest side, as we would expect if this component were caused by rotation instead of an outflow.
+The blueshifted component at velocities -64 -- -108 km s$^{-1}$ is roughly aligned with the rotational axis of the galaxy, but extends to larger radius (1\arcsec, 460 pc)) and does not have a symmetric redshifted component on the northwest side, as we would expect if this component were caused by rotation instead of an outflow.

 We fit a series of tilted 3D ring models to S02 using Barolo \citep{barolo} to model the kinematics of the molecular gas.
 The position-velocity diagram of the data and best-fit model are shown in Figure \ref{fig:s02_pv}.
 The best-fit kinematic major axis of the molecular gas is consistent with that of the stellar velocity.
 In the position-velocity diagram, the excess flux in the most blueshifted component at $\sim100$ \kms can be seen, inconsistent with the model.
+This component can also be seen in the asymmetric double peak of the integrated spectrum shown in Figure \ref{fig:co32_spec}.